Yarrow is a natural styptic that stops the bleeding of minor wounds almost instantly. Make some styptic powder from dried yarrow leaves.

-This is the time of year to make natural yarrow styptic powder, when the yarrow is thriving.
-Keep it in a small jar for when it’s needed.
+Summer is the time of year to make natural yarrow styptic powder when the yarrow is thriving.
+Keep harvested and dried leaves it in a small jar for when it’s needed.

 Yarrow is a perennial weed growing throughout North America.
 When you harvest it for herbal remedies cut it off and leave 2/3rds of the plant to regrow for next year.
 To make an herbal styptic you are just going to use the leaves.

 There are two kinds of leaves.
 At the base of the plant, you’ll find long fernlike leaves.
 Whereas growing up the stalk there are tiny fern-like leaves.
 To make styptic powder, you want to harvest the long fernlike leaves growing from the base of the plant.
 The leaves on the stem work, too, but it’s more work to harvest them.